learn-co-curriculum/dsc-0-00-02-structure/README.md

 * The course will take ~1000 hours of effort to complete

 ### For Self Paced, Online Programs
-* Each section should take just over a day to complete
+* Each section should take just over 10 hrs to complete
 * The course will take ~1000 hours of effort to complete

 ## A Note About Time Requirements